Finding musicality in sheet music

 One of the challenges in finding musicality in sheet music is that the most prominent features of the notation do not directly communicate the structure of the music.
 For example, you may assume that one could recognise the phrasing of a melody by looking at the handy vertical bar lines and beamed notes, but unfortunately it's not so simple.

-Take the following melody for example, it is a welsh folk tune and I've used slurs to indicate how I intuitively perceive the grouping of this melody when I hear it.
+The actual phrasing of a melody is not broken in those ways.
+Take the following welsh folk tune for example: I've used slurs to indicate how I intuitively perceive the grouping of this melody when I hear it.

 Y Coroni

-Many of these structures cross the bar line, and none of these groups would be indicated in the notation clearly without these phrasing slurs.
-Knowing where these groups are is essential to know how the melody should be grouped and emphasised in performance. so how do you recognise them?
+Many of these groups cross the bar line, and none of them would be indicated in the notation clearly without these phrasing slurs.
+Knowing where these groups are is essential to know which notes to emphases in a performance, so how do you recognise them?

 Do you notice that the notes in these groups are closely spaced with regards to their intervals, and mostly fall into simple patterns like scale runs?
-These features are the key, and we will explore how to recognise them using annotated examples.
+These features are the key.

 The basics of recognising phrases in sheet music

-Phrases in music commonly consist of a series of notes that have a shorter duration than the note at the end of the phrase.
+A longer note or rest is often a clear indication of a phrase boundary.
+Phrases commonly end with a note that is rhythmically longer than the notes used within the phrase.
 It is also common that phrases will end with a rest, and both of these features can be seen here:

 Not all phrases can be recognised from the rhythm alone though, as in the following example.
-These two phrases can be recognised from their melodic structure: the first two bars follow the same melodic contour as the third and fourth, but the pattern is shifted down by a note in the scale, and that shift differentiates it.
+These two phrases can be recognised from their melodic structure: the first two bars follow the same melodic contour as the third and fourth, but the pattern is shifted down by a note in the scale.

-The two phrases individually sound coherent because notes all follow a smooth contour, and the leap between them also makes them sound separate.
-Melodies that take a pattern and repeat it at a different pitch are very common.
+The two phrases individually sound coherent because the notes all follow a smooth contour, and the leap between them also helps to differentiate them.
+Melodies that take a melodic pattern and repeat it at a different pitch in this way are very common.

 Phrases may also have the same number of bars within a single song, commonly 2, 4 or 8 bars.
 The above examples were taken from a folk tune called Winter Ade (following), which has a consistent structure of two bar phrases.